 My game is certainly nothing special, but the early days of spending too much time in trees, or worse, have largely been consigned to history.
 I rarely lose a ball and I don’t get into many difficult lies, which is as well, since I find that once it starts to go wrong it’s often hard to rescue the hole.

 As a postscript to this account, I would mention that towards the latter end of 2018 I was troubled by sciatica caused by a back problem that has plagued me since the early 80s.
 It got so bad that I stopped playing golf in October of that year and only returned to the game in August 2019.
-The sciatica hadn't gone but was much improved.
+Despite a valiant attempt to get back (no pun intended) into the game, after a few outings I had to call it a day (see diary).
+My last game was in October 2019, one year after I had first stopped playing.
+It was great while it lasted but I regret to say that I think my golfing days might now be over.